Navigate / search

 Present

 And the present is no different.
 With so much information overflow, it is increasingly harder to focus.
-There’s so much to catch up on, so many personal expectations, and overall distraction that the present can be numbing.
-Being in the present deliberately, like the past and the future, means that you make an effort to use your time wisely.
+There’s so much to catch up on, so many personal expectations, and so much overall distraction that the present can be numbing.
+Being in the present deliberately, like the past and the future, means making an effort to use your time wisely.
 You enjoy your life with all its ups and downs.
-Enjoying the present does not mean controlling how you feel as it unfolds.
-It means that you believe you can handle whatever happens.
-The present is a gift.
-And it especially feels like a gift when you’re grateful right now as is.
-To be present, to receive the gift of the present, you must admire, value, and honor the present as is.
-With full acceptance.
+Enjoying the present does not mean wanting to control how you feel as it unfolds.
+It means believing you can handle whatever may happen.

-When we become conscious about the benefits of the past, present, and future, we become more empowered.
-We know that things won’t happen as we want, but that shouldn’t deter us from imagining a future and creating it today.
-The present is about acting, but also about being patient and tolerant with ourselves.
+In conclusion, becoming aware of the benefits of the past, present, and future empowers us in many ways.
+We understand that things won’t always go as planned, but that shouldn’t stop us from imagining a future and starting to create it today.
+The present is about taking action, but perhaps most importantly, it’s about being patient and tolerant with ourselves.
 Things take time.
-And there’s nothing wrong with living in any given time frame as long as we remember to focus on what’s important for us today: Do I need to learn something?
-Do I need to get something done?
-Or do I need to step back and envision a different outcome?
+There’s nothing wrong with living in any given time frame, as long as we remember to focus on what’s most important for us today: Can I learn something?
+Can I envision a better outcome?
+Can I be mindful and take a step forward?

 Juan F. Diaz